kamil-kw/kamil_cv_1st_project/README.md

     * **About me** button will direct you to the Home page.
     * **Resume** button will direct you to my work history.
     * **Contact** button will direct you to the Contact page.

+    *All navigation buttons has pass tests and worked according to project expections.*

 * **Hero image:**

     Was styled to achieve a multi dimensional look,  animation added to increase the size of hero image to 110% and zoom back after 5 sec.

+    *Hero image animation has pass tests and worked according to project expections.*

 * **Title area:**

     Text was checked against typos, the font size is set to match the most popular screen sizes.
 Slide in animation added to compliment hero image animation.

+    *Title area animation has pass tests and worked according to project expections.*

 * **Personal Details:**